-Part 3: Assessment
+Part 4: Assessment

-Philosophy as a discipline places a heavy emphasis on skills analysis and argument, focussing on the written text.
+Assessment strategy: Philosophy as a discipline places a heavy emphasis on skills analysis and argument, focussing on the written text.
 Assessments are therefore more heavily weighted towards written essays (60%).

-The first element of Component B (essay 1) is weighted less, since students will likely still be accustoming themselves to university life and essay writing at university level at that stage.
+The first task of Assessment part B (essay 1) is weighted less, since students will likely still be accustoming themselves to university life and essay writing at university level at that stage.

-Component A (40%) is a portfolio comprising of completion of regular seminar preparation tasks/ structured online activities (for example this might include contribution to discussion forum, preparation of questions on seminar reading, or analysis of a short passage).
+Assessment part A (40%) is a portfolio comprising of completion of regular seminar preparation tasks/ structured online activities (for example this might include contribution to discussion forum, preparation of questions on seminar reading, or analysis of a short passage).